-Echo clocks are provided on the DDR II to simplify data capture on high speed systems.
-Two echo clocks are generated by the DDR II.
-CQ is referenced with respect to C and CQ is referenced with respect to C. These are free running clocks and are synchronized to the output clock of the DDR II.
-In single clock mode, CQ is generated with respect to K and CQ is generated with respect to K. The timing for the echo clocks is shown in the Switching Characteristics on page 25.
+Echo clocks are provided on the DDR II+ to simplify data capture on high-speed systems.
+Two echo clocks are generated by the DDR II+.
+CQ is referenced with respect to K and CQ is referenced with respect to K. These are free-running clocks and are synchronized to the input clock of the DDR II+.
+The timing for the echo clocks is shown in the "Switching Characteristics" on page 24.